 You need to contact the Student Progress and Graduation Office as soon as possible and indicate your intention to graduate with a subsumable award or one component of your double degree.

 When will I know if I am eligible to graduate?

 Students who have been identified for graduation at the end of Semester 2 will receive confirmation of their eligibility in November 2017.
 Students who have been identified for graduation at end of Summer 2017/2018 will receive confirmation of their eligibility shortly after the release of Summer results.

 What should I do if I am ineligible to graduate?

 You should contact the Student Progress and Graduation Office.
 You may then be referred to your course convenor for further advice.

 How do I RSVP for the ceremony?

 Once you receive an invitation, you will be able to RSVP on MyUC.
 Please go to the Invitation/Response screen under My Studies.
-You must RSVP by Friday 25th August 2017.
-If you no longre have access to MyUC, please email the Student Progress and Graduation Office by 25th August 2017.
+You must RSVP by Friday 2nd March 2018.
+If you no longer have access to MyUC, please email the Student Progress and Graduation Office by 2nd March 2018.

 Do I have to RSVP if I am not attending the ceremony and wish to graduate in absentia?